NativeScript/nativescript-sdk-examples-ng/app/segmented-bar/overview.md

-Using SegementedBar inside the Angular2 project gives a simple way to define colection of tabbed views and away to handle selected view index inside the bar.
+Using a SegementedBar inside an Angular 2 project gives you a simple way to define a collection of tabbed views.
-Using `selectedIndexChange` property of the SegmentedBar will notify you for every changes of the `selectedIndex`.
+Using the SegmentedBar’s `selectedIndexChange` property notifies you for every changes of the component’s `selectedIndex`.

-Specific `SegmentedBar` properties:
+The specific `SegmentedBar` properties are:
- - items
+ - `items`
- - selectedIndex
+ - `selectedIndex`
- - selectedIndexChange
+ - `selectedIndexChange`